digital-asset/daml/README.md

 ### 2. Set up the DA Development Environment ("`dev-env`")

-`dev-env` provides dependencies required during build phase, like Java, Bazel, and Python for some tooling scripts.
+`dev-env` provides dependencies required during the build phase, like Java, Bazel, and Python for some tooling scripts.
 The code itself is built using Bazel.

 #### Set up `dev-env` on Linux or macOS